MikkelBKristensen/AdvancedSoftwareEngineering/Arc1/researchQuestion.md

             - Does the theory apply on real life legacy system refactoring project.
         - Literature research -> Get some background -> Write introduction

+**Game plan**

+- Motivate research question:
+    - Find articles on:
+        - What consequences does legacy systems bring?
+        - Are legacy system refactoring difficult?
+        -

 #### Potential